cedoula/School_District_Analysis/README.md

 ## Summary
 Replacing the math and reading scores did not imply any major change to the school district analysis.\
+The scores by grade summary for Thomas High School was obviously changed and displays NaN values for its ninth-graders math and reading scores.\
  The following metrics were slightly affected by the correction: the district summary, the school summary for Thomas High School, the scores by school spending and the scores by school size summaries.